Osiris-Team/VelocityAuth/README.md

 ## Admin commands

 #### /a_register _username_ _password_
+- `velocityauth.admin.register`
 - Registers the provided player.
-- Permission: `velocityauth.admin.register`

 #### /a_unregister _username_
+- `velocityauth.admin.unregister`
 - Unregisters the provided player.
-- Permission: `velocityauth.admin.unregister`

 #### /a_login _username_ _password_
+- `velocityauth.admin.login`
 - Logins the provided player.
-- Permission: `velocityauth.admin.login`

 #### /ban _username_ (_hours_) (_reason_)
+- `velocityauth.ban`
 - Bans the player for 24h, with default reason: Your behavior violated our community guidelines and/or terms of service.
-- Permission: `velocityauth.ban`
 - Details: The UUID and IP of the player get added to the banned players table.
 On each player join that table gets checked and if there is a match for the UUID OR IP, the connection is aborted.

 #### /list_sessions _(username)_
+-`velocityauth.list.sessions`
 - Lists all sessions.
 - Lists sessions for the specified player, if username provided.
-- Permission: `velocityauth.list.sessions`

 #### /clear_sessions _(username)_
+- `velocityauth.clear.sessions`
 - Removes/Clears all sessions from the database.
 - Removes/Clears all sessions from the database for the specified player, if username provided.
-- Permission: `velocityauth.clear.sessions`